Lee Bennett Hopkins

 Lee Bennett Hopkins (April 13, 1938 – August 8, 2019) was an American educator, poet, author, and anthologist.
-He was the author or editor of over 100 books for children, as well as a number of books and articles for adults.
+He authored or edited more than 100 books for children, as well as a number of books and articles for adults.
+Among his many honors and awards, he was inducted into the Florida Artists Hall of Fame in 2017.

 Early life and education

 Hopkins was born in Scranton, Pennsylvania.
 When he was 13 his parents divorced and he moved with his mother and siblings to a low-income housing project in Newark, New Jersey.
 After high school he enrolled in Newark State Teachers College (now Kean University) in Union, New Jersey, where he majored in education.
 After graduating in 1960 he taught sixth grade at Westmoreland Elementary in Fair Lawn, New Jersey and pursued a master's degree at Bank Street College of Education in New York City.
 In 1967 he earned a degree in Administration from Hunter College of the City University of New York.

 Career

 From 1966 to 1968 he served as a senior consultant to Bank Street College's Learning Resource Center in Harlem, New York, and from 1968 and 1976 he worked as a curriculum specialist for Scholastic Magazines, Inc. (now Scholastic Inc.).
 During those years he published a number of books including works for teachers, children's books, and anthologies of poetry, as well as articles that appeared in publications such as Horn Book and Language Arts (the professional journal of the National Council of Teachers of English).

 In 1976 Hopkins left Scholastic to become a full-time writer and education advocate.
 He believes that poetry has an important place in education, and much of his professional writing is devoted to advancing the thesis and suggesting ways to integrate poetry into the curriculum.
 His 1972 book Pass the Poetry, Please (revised in 1987 and 1998) outlines his views on teaching poetry and includes biographies of several poets whose work he feels will appeal to children, and is consistently popular with teachers.
 His desire to match children to poems that will speak to them is also behind his prolific production of anthologies; he has been recognized as "the world’s most prolific anthologist of poetry for children" by Guinness World Records.